OrienteerBAP/Orienteer-Guidebook/README.md

 **Why read this guide**

 This guide will help you to:
-* deploy Orienteer.
+* install Orienteer
-* set user rights and security rules.
+* define a data model for your specific business
-* customize a data model for your specific business
+* set user rights and security rules
-* put data to the database, retrieve and visualize it.
+* put data to the database, retrieve and visualize it
-* make a deeper customization by developing your modules for Orienteer.
+* make a deeper customization by developing your modules

 **Audience**